Tamar Seideman: Early life and education

 Seideman was born in Israel.
-She studied chemistry at the Tel Aviv University and graduated suma cum laude with a bachelor's degree in 1982.
+She studied chemistry at the Tel Aviv University and graduated summa cum laude with a bachelor's degree in 1982.
 She joined the Weizmann Institute of Science for her doctoral studies and earned her PhD under the supervision of Moshe Shapiro in 1990.
 Her doctoral work considered the quantum theory of laser catalysis.
 Seideman was made a Weizmann Fellow and a Fulbright Program Fellow at University of California, Berkeley.
 Here she worked with William H. Miller on mathematical method development.
 In 1992 she joined the Ames Research Center as a Principal Investigator before being appointed a research associate at the National Research Council of Canada in 1993.

 Research and career

 Seideman was made an associate research officer at the National Research Council of Canada in 1996.
 She was cross-appointed as a professor of chemistry at Queen's University.
 Here she developed the concepts of nonadiabatic alignment and molecular focusing in laser fields and the theory of time-resolved photoelectron angular distributions.
 She collaborated with experimentalist coworkers on the problem of the molecular phase in two-pathway excitation experiments and on current-triggered surface nanochemistry.